 RAMP - When there has been a report of sexual violence, or and harassment, the DSL (or a deputy) will make an immediate Risk and Needs Assessment for both the alleged victim and the perpetrator.
 The RAMP is to enable the DSL to use their critical thinking and consider what the needs of any child/ren are, analyse what are the risks and what measures can be put in place to protect children and keep them safe from further harm.
-Risk assessments will be recorded (paper or electronic) and kept under review.
+Risk assessments will be recorded (electronically and placed on the child's CPOM file) and kept under review.